 The local branch of First National Bank, 135 East Neshannock Avenue, will cash College payroll checks and government checks with proper identification.
 Hours are Monday through Thursday: 9:00 a.m. – 4:30 p.m., Friday 9:00 a.m. – 6:00 p.m. and Saturday 9:00 a.m. – noon.
 For your convenience, a drive-through ATM machine includes postage stamps for sale.
 Low cost checking and savings accounts are available at this branch, a member of the FREEDOM ATM ALLIANCE, a surcharge-free network of banks located throughout Lawrence, Butler, Mercer, and Allegheny counties.

-The three closest ATM machine locations are at both local banks mentioned above and on the lower level of the McKelvey Campus Center (provided by Huntington Bank).
+The two closest ATM machine locations are at the local bank mentioned above and on the lower level of the McKelvey Campus Center (provided by Huntington Bank).

-Checking and savings accounts are available at the local banks and at other banking institutions within a 15-minute drive.
+Checking and savings accounts are available at the local bank and at other banking institutions within a 15-minute drive.